raphaelmuzzi/DataScience-Analytics/Python/Py_TimeSeries_AirPassengers/README.md

 ## 🧠 Model

-This project uses an **ARIMA(2,1,1)** model to analyze and forecast flight traffic.
+This project uses an **ARIMA(2,1,1)** Seasonal (0, 1, [], 12) model to analyze and forecast flight traffic.
 ARIMA is a classical time series model capable of handling trends and autocorrelations.

 ### Key Features